Turncoat/approve-extension/README.md

 ## Use

-Enable developer mode fpr chrome extensions.
+Enable developer mode for chrome extensions.

 Use `Load unpacked extensions ...` and search for the `dist` folder.

-Save Username and personal access token in extension options.
+Save username and personal access token in extension options.